 6. Run this on a polyacrylamide gel using one lane per reaction tube (dGTP, dATP, dCTP, and dTTP).

 7. To sequence, read the order of bases from the smallest to the largest.

-Or, if this looks like too much work, you can pay for automated sequencing, where a machine does most of the work for you.
+If this looks like too much work, you can pay for automated sequencing where a machine does most of the work for you.
 Of course, you'll need about $100,000 for the machine.